-- a change in our name, the location of our principal place of our business, our registered agent or our registered office; - the admission, substitution, withdrawal or removal of partners in accordance with our partnership agreement; - a change that our general partner determines to be necessary or appropriate to qualify or continue our qualification as a limited partnership or a partnership in which the limited partners have limited liability under the laws of any state or to ensure that neither we nor the operating partnership nor any of its subsidiaries will be treated as an association taxable as a corporation or otherwise taxed as an entity for federal income tax purposes; - an amendment that is necessary, in the opinion of our counsel, to prevent us or our general partner or its directors, officers, agents or trustees from, in any manner, being subjected to the provisions of the Investment Company Act of 1940, the Investment Advisors Act of 1940, or "plan asset" regulations adopted under the Employee Retirement Income Security Act of 1974, or ERISA, whether or not substantially similar to plan asset regulations currently applied or proposed by the U.S. Department of Labor; - an amendment that our general partner determines to be necessary or appropriate for the authorization of additional partnership securities or rights to acquire partnership securities, including any amendment that our general partner determines is necessary or appropriate in connection with: - the adjustments of the minimum quarterly distribution, first target distribution, second target distribution and third target distribution in connection with the reset of our general partner's incentive distribution rights as described under "Our Cash Distribution Policy and Restrictions on Distributions-General Partner's Right to Reset Incentive Distribution Levels;" - the implementation of the provisions relating to our general partner's right to reset its incentive distribution rights in exchange for Class B units; and
+• a change in our name, the location of our principal place of our business, our registered agent or our registered office;

-- any modification of the incentive distribution rights made in connection with the issuance of additional partnership securities or rights to acquire partnership securities, provided that, any such modifications and related issuance of partnership securities have received approval by a majority of the members of the conflicts committee of our general partner; - an amendment expressly permitted in our partnership agreement to be made by our general partner acting alone; - an amendment effected, necessitated or contemplated by a merger agreement that has been approved under the terms of our partnership agreement; - an amendment that our general partner determines to be necessary or appropriate for the formation by us of, or our investment in, any corporation, partnership, or other entity, as otherwise permitted by our partnership agreement; - · a change in our fiscal year or taxable year and related changes; - conversions into, mergers with or conveyances to another limited liability entity that is newly formed and has no assets, liabilities or operations at the time of the conversion, merger or conveyance other than those it receives by way of the conversion, merger or conveyance; or - · any other amendments substantially similar to any of the matters described in the clauses above.
+- the admission, substitution, withdrawal or removal of partners in accordance with our partnership agreement; - a change that our general partner determines to be necessary or appropriate to qualify or continue our qualification as a limited partnership or a partnership in which the limited partners have limited liability under the laws of any state or to ensure that neither we nor the operating partnership nor any of its subsidiaries will be treated (to the extent not previously treated as such) as an association taxable as a corporation or otherwise taxed as an entity for federal income tax purposes; - an amendment that is necessary, in the opinion of our counsel, to prevent us or our general partner or its directors, officers, agents or trustees from, in any manner, being subjected to the provisions of the Investment Company Act of 1940, the Investment Advisors Act of 1940, or "plan asset" regulations adopted under the Employee Retirement Income Security Act of 1974, or ERISA, whether or not substantially similar to plan asset regulations currently applied or proposed by the U.S. Department of Labor; - an amendment that our general partner determines to be necessary or appropriate for the authorization of additional partnership securities or rights to acquire partnership securities; - an amendment expressly permitted in our partnership agreement to be made by our general partner acting alone; - an amendment effected, necessitated or contemplated by a merger agreement that has been approved under the terms of our partnership agreement; - an amendment that our general partner determines to be necessary or appropriate for the formation by us of, or our investment in, any corporation, partnership, or other entity, as otherwise permitted by our partnership agreement; - a change in our fiscal year or taxable year and related changes; - conversions into, mergers with or conveyances to another limited liability entity that is newly formed and has no assets, liabilities or operations at the time of the conversion, merger or conveyance other than those it receives by way of the conversion, merger or conveyance; or - any other amendments substantially similar to any of the matters described in the clauses above.